Interlake-Saints/the-late-and-great/_posts/2009-12-01-kelley-henry.md

   - /assets/class-of-1976/kelley-henry-2.png
 gender: female
 ---
-Kelly died in a fire in Eastern Washington in December of 2009.
+Sadly, Kelley died in a house fire in Eastern Washington in December of 2009, along with her two grandchildren.